By Sangeetha Saran and Kathryn Boland

 With classroom study, your instructor may prohibit you from using a recording device.
-However, with online yoga teacher training you are allowed to use any record-keeping device you choose.
+However, with online yoga teacher training, you are allowed to use any record-keeping device you choose.
 By taking online Yoga instructor courses, you are helping the environment.
 This is because you are not traveling to class, causing more air pollution and using up natural resources.
-One of the benefits of getting your yoga teacher training online is that you don’t have to worry about travelling.
+One of the benefits of getting your yoga teacher training online is that you don’t have to worry about traveling.
 This means that you can save money on accommodation and food.
 It also means that you can get your training in your own time and at your own pace.
 You can choose to do the training in one go or spread it out over a few months.
 There are also no set times for the training, so you can do it whenever you have the time.

 Archives for Teachers, Interns, and Students

 Years ago, people learned from scrolls.
 These days, we have the Internet to project ideas across distances.
 It is important for an online yoga teacher training center to have information about a variety of teaching situations.
 The internet has opened up a world of possibilities when it comes to education.
 One of the advantages of online learning is that it is very flexible.
 You can study at your own pace and in your own time.
 This means that you can fit your studies around your work and other commitments.
 Another advantage of online learning is that you can access a wealth of resources from anywhere in the world.
 You can also connect with other students and teachers from all over the globe, which can make learning more fun and engaging.

 Open Your Mind to Opportunities